skyatmoon/CHoiCe-Dataset/README.md

 * CEDAR dataset: https://cedar.buffalo.edu/handwriting/HRdatabase.html

 ### Data statistics
+*<u>"The number of data in each category in the dataset is counted, and the number of "raw data" and "binarized data" are the same.
+The number of data in each category will not be less than 40."</u>*

 ![](3.png)

-The number of data in each category in the dataset is counted, and the number of "raw data" and "binarized data" are the same.
-The number of data in each category will not be less than 40.

 ### Dataset Sturcture